-There are two ways of implementing keys into your topic:
+There are three ways of implementing keys into your topic:

-- Defining a @Key field in the IDL file when using FastRTPSGen (see the examples that come with the distribution). - Manually implementing and using a getKey() method.
+- Defining a @Key field in the IDL file when using FastRTPSGen (see the examples that come with the distribution). - Manually implementing and using a getKey() method. - Adding the attribute Key to the member and its parents when using dynamic types (see Dynamic Topic Types).

-Publishers and Subscribers using topics with keys must be configured to use them, otherwise they will have no effect:
+Publishers and Subscribers using topics with keys must be configured to use them, otherwise, they will have no effect: